-- 3. Encouraging and protecting non-market housing.
-More information on this Action Plan Item will be included in Package 2.
-Non-market housing includes co-operative housing, housing run by non-profit organizations focused on affordable housing, or provincial owned and subsidized housing.
-These types of housing offer permanently affordable housing options for low- and moderate-income households. - A Non-Market Housing Strategy will be created to support the retention of existing units, acquisition of housing by the non-market sector, and encourage the development of more non-market dwelling units.
-This Strategy will be informed by the Housing Needs Assessment, Non-Market Housing Working Group and Community Profile. - Key aspects of this work will include a Land Bank of Town owned land to be considered for non-market housing use, a Non-Market Grant program to provide financial support to non-market housing providers, and highest and best use analysis for town owned lands for the use of non-market housing to support with pre-development costs.
+3. Encouraging and protecting non-market housing.

+Non-market housing includes co-operative housing, housing run by non-profit organizations focused on affordable housing, or provincially owned and subsidized housing.
+These types of housing offer permanently affordable housing options for low- and moderate-income households.

+- A Draft Non-Market Housing Strategy is in Chapter 4.
+This strategy will support the retention of existing units, acquisition of housing by the non-market sector, and encourage the development of more nonmarket dwelling units.
+This Strategy is informed by the Housing Needs Assessment, Non-Market Housing Working Group and Community Profile. - Key aspects of this work include a Land Bank of Town owned land to be considered for non-market housing use, a Non-Market Grant program to provide financial support to non-market housing providers, and highest and best use analysis for town owned lands for the use of non-market housing to support with pre-development costs.

 - 4. Partnering with Acadia University to explore student housing solutions that relieve pressure on the broader rental market and provide students with safe, suitable housing options.
-More information on this Action Plan Item will be included in Package 2. - Complete a Secondary Planning Strategy for the Town and Acadia University to identify and enable opportunities for residential development on the south-east campus (the lands near Crowell Tower).
+More work on this Action Plan item will be available in the fall. - Complete a Secondary Planning Strategy for the Town and Acadia University to identify and enable opportunities for residential development on the south-east campus (the lands near Crowell Tower).